jimmac/racefpv.eu/source/video101.html.markdown

 <small>Banged up Sony AZ1 sans protector and lens ring.
 Lost both in a crash.
 Was my second already :)</small>
 </p>

 So why did I get it?
 Mainly for costing half of what the GoPro black sold for in here.
 It does 1080P at 60fps.
 It can do xavc-s, a high bitstream codec that is quite an overkill for the kind of pictures you're getting out of it.
 It refused to eat many cards that the GoPro hero4 shooting 4K was fine with (U1 class).
 It also includes bells and whistles you don't need and just add weight.
 Wifi is in everything, but this does NFC as well.
 The lens protector sony sells costs almost as much as a Mobius.
 Technology has progressed since and there are much better choices now if you want a cheaper GoPro (see below).
+Also GoPro itself has lowered the price of their Session mini camera that matches Sony's pricetag and provides a superior image I would say.

 <a id="defisheye"><img class="full image" src="/images/defisheye.jpg"></a>